The Secret Message Behind Kate Middleton’s Eternity Ring

 The rose gold band

-Prince William gave Kate this understated Victorian rose gold band while they were studying at St Andrews, and she was photographed wearing it at her graduation ceremony in the summer of 2005.
-Thought to be the first piece of jewellery Kate received from her future husband, it carries a special significance, set with pearls (William's birthstone) and garnets (Kate's), though the Duchess hasn't been spotted wearing it since her engagement announcement.
+Prince William gave his then-girlfriend this understated Victorian rose-gold band while they were studying at the University of St Andrews, and she was photographed wearing it at her graduation ceremony in the summer of 2005.
+Thought to be the first piece of jewellery she received from her future husband, it carries a special significance, set with pearls (Prince William's birthstone) and garnets (Middleton's).
+Until the video message to Team GB, the royal hadn't been spotted wearing it since her engagement announcement.

 Kate Middleton rings4 of 7